Tinana52/ECE3140-sp2023/README.md

 ### Project Description

-We plan on making an electronic deadbolt lock with a keypad.
-We will 3D print the body of the lock and the deadbolt, order a keypad, a motor, and some gears, and use the board as the brain of the lock.
-We will write the code to transfer to the lock, and be able to use a battery pack to power it.
-We could use an ultrasonic sensor to activate the lock.
-Then from there, be able to input a code, that when correct unlocks the lock and flashes green led lights.
-Otherwise, it will flash red led lights.
-We can implement sequences of certain key presses to create passcodes, delete passcodes, and possible additional keypad functionality.
+We would like to create a Morse Code Detector similar to the one proposed on Tuesday's lectures with some extra features.
+Something we would like to add is two way decoder: from letters to Morse Code and from Morse Code to letters.
+Another feature is to have it support binary code as well as being able to create it's own code for those in need of a reliable form of encryption.
 ### Technical Approach

-As stated above, our hardware will consist of our board, a keypad, a motor with gears, and a 3D printed body.
-In terms of our software, we will have to implement logic to read the inputs and perform tasks depending on the input received.
-We can make use of scheduling deadlines to perform a reset if an input is not received within a certain time limit.
+Since this project can be implemented with just the breadboard, we do not need any other peripherals, perhaps a flashlight and obviously a computer.
+In terms of software, we haven't decided what features we are planning to use, but we'll deinitely have at least an input and ouput option for users to code in.
 ## Your page
-You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/ldg62-mao94-tll68/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/ldg62-mao94-tll68/).
+You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/ljf85-rl569-vs356/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/ljf85-rl569-vs356/).

 You can edit your page in the gh-page branch of this repo.